fleabitdev/glsp/website/input/reference/src/state-machines.md

 routed to the wrapper method in `CutsceneControl`.
 It would still be possible to invoke the original method using its fully-qualified name: `(.Main:on-input ch ev)` or `(@Main:on-input ev)`.

-Within our wrapper method, we can invoke the original `meth on-input` by calling [`(@base)`](../std/atsign-base).
+Within our wrapper method, we can invoke the original `met on-input` by calling [`(@base)`](../std/atsign-base).
 This is a versatile tool.
 We could ignore the base method altogether, execute some additional code before or after calling `(@base)`, transform the base method's arguments or return value, or even call the base method multiple times!